Zoweb/git-changelog/examples/devops_heading_false_false_inline_true_github.md

 ##### Changes

+ change inline description to use blockquote
+> This forces it to be on a newline, and also allows for more display options for any descriptions.

  change text newline to be before each commit
 > This will mean that the first commit will be on a different line to the previous message, and it does not matter for the last commit as it has a header after.